ObsMod/pylawr/docs/source/user/noise.rst

 Functional API
 --------------

-For functional-api usage please note the method :py:func:`~pylawr.functions.transform.remove_noise`.
+For functional-api usage, please note the method :py:func:`~pylawr.functions.transform.remove_noise`.
 The method removes background noise by taking an instance of a :py:class:`~pylawr.transform.temporal.NoiseRemover` and the radar field.
 The